GlykeriaStr/Learning_Insight/Week3/Day1.md

   * Today we had our first meeting with Eoin, as we are starting this week to learn how to build a web app.
   * The pairing today was a bit different than other times because it was more learning a new language than TDDing.
   * I hope that by the end of this week I feel better about what I know and less impostor-like.
+  * "The responsibility of my class is ___ and __".
+When you get the "and" it's a good time to rethink your class and if it needs splitting.